e-comas/e-comas.github.io/_posts/2022-02-01-social-media-on-amazon-why-you-should-try-posts-and-not-just-because-it’s-free.md

 author: Jérôme de Guigné
 date: 2021-12-13T14:14:42.669Z
 excerpt: >
-  Are you selling on Amazon.com?
   Have you tried Posts yet?
-If not, you really should!

-  Our clients love it - it’s great for brand awareness, it’s free, and it's a great opportunity to showcase your content in a less sales-y format.
+Our clients love it - it’s great for brand awareness, it’s free, and it's a great opportunity to showcase your content.
 thumbnail: /images/uploads/pasted-image-0.png
 thumbnail_alt: "Amazon advertising "
 ---